Land Conservation Program

 Avoid the free transit of pets

-Abundant scientific evidence has shown that domestic dogs and cats chase and kill wild animals, and may even cause local extinctions.
-Keeping your pets indoors at night, and monitoring and/or limiting their movement outdoors during the day will control their predatory instincts.
+Abundant scientific evidence has shown that domestic dogs and cats chase and kill wild animals, potentially leading to local extinctions.
+Keeping your pets indoors at night and monitoring or limiting their movement outdoors during the day can help control their predatory instincts.

 9.